Elevate Your Experience: Discover RELEX at NRF 2026! | Visit the RELEX NRF Hub

 How to tackle the causes of grocery store food waste

-But there’s a more globally concerning cost associated with food waste as well — its environmental impact.
+But there’s a more globally concerning cost associated with food waste as well: the environmental impact.
 A staggering 8-10% of global greenhouse gas emissions come from producing food that will never be consumed.
+And according to ReFED, retailers generate approximately 4.45 million tons of food waste in a single year.

 3 major causes of grocery store food waste

 Before grocers can effectively tackle their food waste dilemma, they need to understand its primary sources.
-A clear analysis of the biggest contributors to waste enables companies to develop targeted strategies and deploy the right technologies for each challenge.
+A clear analysis of the biggest contributors to waste enables companies to develop targeted strategies and deploy the right technologies for each challenge, reducing costs while reducing waste.

 In grocery retail, the three major factors driving food waste are: